Roof Replacement Cost

 Most roofs have fascias attached to the rafter edges and soffits that fill in the gap between the fascia and the roofline.
 Fascias are effectively exposed to the elements, whereas soffits are partially shielded from the elements by fascias.

 The cost of capping fascias and soffits varies greatly depending on the layout and size of your home.
-To seal the fascias and soffits on an entire three-bedroom house will cost around £200 in materials and around £600 in labour, with the job taking about one day, assuming no complications or setbacks.
+To seal the fascias and soffits on an entire three-bedroom house will cost around £800, with the job taking about one day.

 Installing a roof from scratch takes time, depending on the shape of your home, the materials used, the skill of your tradesman, and whether any additions are required.

-The bigger the building, the larger the roofing surface area, and thus the longer the roofing will take.
-The number of people involved in the roofing process can either speed up or slow down the process.
+The bigger the building, the larger the roofing surface area, and the longer the roofing project will take:

 Ask a Trade